particle-iot/docs/src/content/tutorials/integrations/azure-iot-hub.md

 <img src="/assets/images/azure-iot-hub/access-shared-policy-info.png"
 alt="Access shared IoT Hub policy info"/>

 Awesome!
-You now have everything you need to move on to enabling the integration on the Particle console.
+You now have everything you need to move on to enabling the integration on the Particle Console.

 ## Enabling the integration